 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 In July, Gainesville is generally around the same temperature as Chattanooga.
-Temperatures in Gainesville average around 81°F (27°C), and Chattanooga stays around 81°F (27°C).
+Daily temperatures in Gainesville average around 81°F (27°C), and Chattanooga fluctuates around 81°F (27°C).

 Chattanooga receives a lot of rain in the summer.
 Gainesville gets a good bit of rain this time of year.
 In July, Gainesville usually receives more rain than Chattanooga.
 Gainesville gets 6.8 inches (174 mm) of rain, while Chattanooga receives 5.2 inches (131 mm) of rain each month for the summer.

 Gainesville is a little warmer than Chattanooga in the autumn.
-The temperature in Gainesville is usually 71°F (22°C) in October, and Chattanooga stays around 63°F (17°C).
+The daily temperature in Gainesville averages around 71°F (22°C) in October, and Chattanooga fluctuates around 63°F (17°C).

 It's quite cold in Chattanooga in the winter.
 In the winter, Gainesville is much warmer than Chattanooga.
-Typically, the winter temperatures in Gainesville in January are around 54°F (12°C), and Chattanooga is about 40°F (5°C).
+Typically, the winter temperatures in Gainesville in January average around 54°F (12°C), and Chattanooga averages at about 40°F (5°C).

 It rains a lot this time of the year in Chattanooga.
 In January, Gainesville usually receives less rain than Chattanooga.
 Gainesville gets 2.9 inches (75 mm) of rain, while Chattanooga receives 5.4 inches (137 mm) of rain each month for the winter.